anuraaga/envoyproxyx-.github/profile/README.md

 For minor versions, we cut release for **all repositories** at the same time including the docker container as well as the SDKs.

+For patch versions, we cut the releases for the SDKs and the EnvoyX build independently of the other repositories.

+### Alignments with Envoy Proxy versions

-In addition, we cut releases independently of the Envoy Proxy versions.
+First, we cut releases independently of the Envoy Proxy versions.
 That means, there might be multiple versions of the EnvoyX project for a single version of the Envoy Proxy, e.g. `ghcr.io/envoyproxyx/envoy:v1.31-latest-envoyx-v1.99.0`, `ghcr.io/envoyproxyx/envoy:v1.31-latest-envoyx-v1.100.0`, etc.

-For patch versions, we cut the releases for the SDKs and the EnvoyX build independently of the other repositories.
+We support the latest three versions of the Envoy Proxy whichever available at the time of the release of the EnvoyX project.
+For example, at the time of writing, the latest three versions of the Envoy Proxy are `v1.29-latest`, `v1.30-latest`, and `v1.31-latest`, hence the EnvoyX container image tags will be `ghcr.io/envoyproxyx/envoy:v1.29-latest-envoyx-v1.X.Y`, `ghcr.io/envoyproxyx/envoy:v1.30-latest-envoyx-v1.X.Y`, and `ghcr.io/envoyproxyx/envoy:v1.31-latest-envoyx-v1.X.Y`.

 ### Compatibility Promise